-Even where the Shared Living arrangement is going well, it is essential that people explore how to continually build their life outside of the arrangement, so that people have rich lives not solely dependant upon the Shared Living Supporter relationship.
+Even where the Living arrangement is going well, it is essential that people explore how to continually build their life outside of the arrangement, so that people have rich lives not solely dependant upon the Live in Supporter relationship.

-'It's important to keep supporting the person to build more people into their life, this way they are not totally reliant upon the Shared Living supporter - this means the person has real back-up in way of friends and the person has a better life.'
+'It's important to keep supporting the person to build more people into their life, this way they are not totally reliant upon the Live in supporter - this means the person has real back-up in way of friends and the person has a better life.'